Pioreactor/docs.pioreactor/developer-guide/03-Automations/02-writing-automations-1.md

     ...
 ```

 The `published_settings` tells the Pioreactor software what class attributes are published to MQTT, and if they are editable via MQTT (we will try editing over MQTT later).
-This is important if you wish to dynamically change attributes of an automation during an experiment, say from the web interface.
+This is important if you wish to dynamically change attributes of an automation during an experiment, for example: from the web interface.
 Our class has the following:

 ```python
 ...